OttieOtter

 February, 2016

-Brazos Bend is a beautiful Texas state park located along the lower Brazos river just southwest of Houston.
-If you are planning to stay overnight, it has plenty of RV and tent camping sites to choose from.
-There are about 40 miles of hiking/biking trails, excellent birding, superb fishing (although I didn't get a chance to wet my own line), several large day-use areas, and even an observatory for studying the night sky.
+Brazos Bend is a magnificent Texas state park along the lower Brazos River just southwest of Houston.
+Brazos Bend State Park has numerous RV and tent campsites, 40 miles of hike-and-bike trails, excellent birding, superb fishing (although I didn't get a chance to wet my line), several large day-use areas, and even an observatory for studying the night sky.

 Brazos Bend State Park